apache/drill/_docs/performance-tuning/drill-metastore/030-drill-iceberg-metastore.md

 ---
 title: "Drill Iceberg Metastore"
 parent: "Drill Metastore"
-date: 2020-01-31
+date: 2020-03-03
 ---

-Drill uses Iceberg Metastore implementation based on [Iceberg tables](http://iceberg.incubator.apache.org).
+Drill's Metastore allows a variety of storage engines.
+Drill ships with a storage engine based on [Iceberg tables](http://iceberg.incubator.apache.org).
 For Drill 1.17, this is default Drill Metastore implementation.
-For details on how to configure Iceberg Metastore implementation and its option descriptions, please refer to [Iceberg Metastore docs](https://github.com/apache/drill/blob/master/metastore/iceberg-metastore/README.md).

 {% include startnote.html %}
 Iceberg table supports concurrent writes and transactions but they are only effective on file systems that support